Project 1: Genome Assembly

 Finalize the project report for project 1

-Follow the instructions found below to make a final report for this project.
+Follow the Project 1 Report Guidelines to make a final report for this project.

 Week 3 Recap